jwolpert/fabric/docs/data_model.md

 same block or in different blocks.
 The important takeaway is that they were all simulated against the same world state.

-1. `T1` passes the validation because it does not perform any read.
-Further, the tuple of keys `k1` and `k2` in the world state are updated to `(k1,2,v1'), (k2,2,v2')`
+1. `T1` passes the validation because it does not perform any read operation.
+Further, the tuple of keys - `k1` and `k2` - in the world state are updated to `(k1,2,v1'), (k2,2,v2')`

-2. `T2` fails the validation because it reads a key `k1` which is modified by a preceding transaction `T1`
+2. `T2` fails the validation because it reads a key, `k1`, which is modified by a preceding transaction - `T1`

 3. `T3` passes the validation because it does not perform a read.
-Further the tuple of the key `k2` in the world state are updated to `(k2,3,v2'')`
+Further, the tuple of the key, `k2`, in the world state is updated to `(k2,3,v2'')`

-4. `T4` fails the validation because it reads a key `k2` which is modified by a preceding transaction `T1`
+4. `T4` fails validation because it reads a key ,`k2`, which was modified by a preceding transaction - `T1`

-5. `T5` passes the validation because it reads a key `k5` which is not modified by any of the preceding transactions
+5. `T5` passes validation because it reads a key, `k5`, which is not modified by any of the preceding transactions